decentra-co-in/stablebch/README.md

 Token ID:

 - Buy/Sell at Gannium Telegram group (@ganniumtokengroup) by using MintBot, without any charges.
-After getting experience, StableBCH will be listed on memo.cash and other exchanges.
+After getting experience, **StableBCH** will be listed on memo.cash and other exchanges.

-- Buy from and Sell to other holders, or StableBCH promoter
+- Buy from and Sell to other holders, or **StableBCH** promoter

-- Each minting will be backed by real BCH, to stabilize the price.
+- Each minting will be backed by **real BCH**, to stabilize the price.

 **TRADING**

-Buy StableBCH from Other holders / Token owner for the price 0.00000001 BCH per token @ganniumtokengroup Telegram group Sell StableBCH to Other holders / Token owner for the price 0.00000001 BCH per token @ganniumtokengroup Telegram group
+Buy **StableBCH** from Other holders / Token owner for the price 0.00000001 BCH per token @ganniumtokengroup Telegram group Sell **StableBCH** to Other holders / Token owner for the price 0.00000001 BCH per token @ganniumtokengroup Telegram group

 **MINTING**

-First minting 2 Million StableBCH (equals 0.02 BCH) on 6th June 2021, to test.
-Next minting will be 100 Million StableBCH, which is equal to 1 BCH.
-Further minting is based on further BCH investment.
+First minting 2 Million **StableBCH** (equals 0.02 BCH) on 6th June 2021, to test.
+Next minting will be 100 Million **StableBCH**, which is equal to 1 BCH.
+Further mintings are  based on further BCH investments.

 **HOW TO GET STARTED?**